Radhe Lesny LMFT, SEP

 Somatic Experiencing® Practitioner

-My clients live in Pleasant Hill, Concord, Walnut Creek, Orinda, Lafayette, Danville, Martinez, Pittsburg and Antioch California.
+My clients live in Pleasant Hill, Concord, Walnut Creek, Orinda, Lafayette, Danville, Martinez, Antioch and Pittsburg.

 2255 Morello Avenue, Suite 225